How to Measure Employee Writing Skills

 3. Flesh-Kincaid grade level tends to vary with the complexity of the document, but lower is always better in business writing.
 We want to express, not impress.

-Another easy-to-use tool to both measure and improve syntax is to check the grammar in the document.
+Another easy-to-use tool to measure and improve syntax is to check the grammar in the document.

 Thanks to Microsoft Word’s grammar check, some of the proofreading requirements have been reduced.
-It's ineffective and boring to teach your staff how to avoid spelling mistakes when as a single red or green dotted line on the Word file highlights potential errors.
-Spellcheck is far from infallible, but it will flag typos.
+It's ineffective and boring to teach your staff how to avoid spelling mistakes when a single red or green dotted line on the Word file highlights potential errors.
+Spellcheck or other proofreading tools, such as Grammarly, are far from infallible, but they will flag typos.

 Remember to focus first on substance in business writing training.
 Once the substance is verified, then use syntax rating tools, such as Microsoft’s Readability Index and simple grammar check to verify syntax.